lecigarevolant/arxiv-mcp-server-gpt/README.md

 You may need to put the full path to the uv executable in the command field.
 You can get this by running `which uv` on MacOS or `where uv` on Windows.

 ## Deployment
 - Hosted platforms such as Smithery require HTTP transport.
 Set `MCP_TRANSPORT=http`; the server will bind to the `PORT` environment variable provided by the platform.
+The provided Docker/Smithery config also pins the SSE endpoints to `/.well-known/mcp/sse` and `/.well-known/mcp/messages/` for spec compliance.
 - For local stdio integrations, no additional configuration is required—the server defaults to STDIO when `PORT` is not set.

 ## Example Prompts